svantejonssonITHS/Testing-och-TypeScript-Laboration-1/docs/TESTING.md

 ## Frontend

-The frontend (client) also use `jest` as its main testing framework but also uses `react testing library` for the component tests.
+The frontend (client) also use `jest` as its main testing framework but also uses `react testing library` for the component and util tests.

 To run all frontend tests:
 ```sh